darrenmcgill35/milestone-project-3/README.md

 The Merchandise page displays a number of projects with prices and a map with the store location.

 All social icons are functional and direct the user to Two different pages.

 ## *UX*

 This website is designed and created for a wide varity of people.
-Responsive design was important as members of the public could check locations, buy tickets and check results on their mobiles or tablets when they are on there way to games.
+Responsive design was important as members of the public could add and review players when out and about at matches or at home on a tablet or desktop.

-Click on the directory [user-design-experience](https://github.com/darrenmcgill35/milestone2/tree/master/assets/user-design-experience) for all the Planes, including User Stories, wireframes, mock-ups, diagrams that I created as part of the design process.
+Click on the directory [user-design-experience](https://github.com/darrenmcgill35/milestone-project-3/tree/master/static/user-design-experience) for all the Planes, including User Stories, wireframes, mock-ups, diagrams that I created as part of the design process.